Links

 Geographical priorities: The Knights formed Knight Foundation to promote excellence in journalism and the success of the communities in which they worked, in the words of Jim Knight.

 U.S. domestic programs receive the bulk of the foundation’s funding.
-International funding has receded in recent years, although some foundation support to U.S. organizations has an international component.
+International funding has receded in recent years, although some foundation support to U.S. organisations has an international component.

 Type of funding: Programmatic and core grants.